Monday, 28 March 2016

 Carr, who worked under difficult circumstances throughout his career had to come to terms with the debilitating effect of Stalinism had on his field of historical study.
 According to Deutscher “The Stalinist state intimidated the historian and dictated to him first the pattern into which he was expected to force events and then the ever new versions of the events themselves.
 At the outset, the historian was subjected to this pressure mainly when he dealt with the Soviet revolution, the party strife which had preceded and which had followed it, and especially the struggles inside the Bolshevik Party.
 All these had to be treated in a manner justifying Stalin as the Leader of monolithic Bolshevism”.

-It is not within the realm of this review to examine the current state of Russian historiography suffice to say it is at a very low ebb.
-Far from being objective historical studies, many of the books appearing lately have been hagiographies and very right wing ones at that.
+It is not within the realm of this review to examine the current state of soviet historiography suffice to say it is at a very low ebb.
+Far from being objective historical studies, many of the books appearing lately have been hagiographies and very right-wing ones at that.
 Many of them do not even retain minimal academic standards.

-In conclusion, I am not saying Carr is without flaws and limitations.
-His work, however, will “remain a significant and enduring landmark in historical writing devoted to the Bolshevik revolution.
+In conclusion I am not saying Carr is without flaws and limitations.
+His work however will “remain a great and enduring landmark in historical writing devoted to the Bolshevik revolution.
 “It will take a very great historian to better his work.
-In today’s climate, I for one am not holding my breath.
+In today’s climate I for one am not holding my breath.